How to submit a project proposal

 What Fondation d’Harcourt funds:

-- rehabilitation of people suffering from psychiatric diseases
+- Projects that help with the rehabilitation of people suffering from mental illnesses

-- prevention through psychosocial support to vulnerable groups that are more at risk of developing a psychiatric disease
+- Projects that focus on the prevention of mental health issues through psychosocial support to vulnerable groups that are more at risk of developing a psychiatric disease

 What Fondation d’Harcourt does NOT fund:

-- Projects focusing on neurological diseases or intellectual disabilities
+- Projects focusing on neurological diseases or learning disabilities

-- Projects in zones of on-going conflict or volatile contexts
+- Projects in areas of on-going conflicts or in volatile contexts

 The duration of Fondation d’Harcourt’s support is 1 to 3 years.

-Fondation d’Harcourt favors programs that promote sustainable impact.
+Fondation d’Harcourt favors programs that promote a sustainable impact.

-The project submission and selection process is divided into two phases: Concept Note and Full Grant Application.
+The project submission and selection process is divided into two phases: a concept note and the Full Grant Application.

-Concept Notes are screened by Fondation d’Harcourt according to the relevance of the project for its own mission and strategy.
-The project’s objectives, thematic and geographical location are considered.
+Concept notes are reviewed by Fondation d’Harcourt according to the relevance of the project to its own mission and strategy.

-Concept Notes must be no longer than five pages and can be completed in either English or French.
+Concept notes must be no longer than five pages.
+The template has been written in English but it can be completed in either English, French, Italian or Spanish.

-Unfortunately, due to the large number of concept notes we receive, it will only be possible to contact those applicants whose concept notes have been accepted.
+Unfortunately, due to the large number of concept notes that we receive, we will only be able to contact those applicants whose concept notes have been accepted.

 FULL APPLICATION FORM

-If the Concept Note has been approved you will be asked to submit a Full Grant Application Form that will be sent to you and developed in collaboration with Fondation d’Harcourt.
+If your concept note has been approved you will be asked to submit a Full Grant Application Form that will be sent to you and developed in collaboration with Fondation d’Harcourt.